Connect devices securely to AWS VPC without using public Internet

 - Enter the destination account details and private CIDRs addresses.
 The CIDRs should be existing VPC or subnet IPV4 address ranges with a prefix between /32 and /22.
 If the IP address range is already taken you will be prompted to select a new one:

-- In the AWS console, accept the pending resource share in Resource Share Manager:
+- In the AWS console, accept the pending resource share in Resource Share Manager.
+This step might not be necessary if you have already created CloudConnect attachments via Transit Gateway before.

-6. In the VPC dashboard, navigate to Transit Gateways in the menu item and select Transit Gateways Attachments (ensuring you are in the correct region as specified in the previous steps).
+- In the VPC dashboard, scroll down to Transit Gateways and select Transit Gateway Attachments (ensuring you are in the correct region as specified in the previous steps).
 Create a Transit Gateway Attachment and attach the VPC where the Application Servers are located to the shared Transit Gateway.
 During the process, the Transit Gateway can be configured to attach to one or multiple subnets of the VPC.

 Tip: an explanation of these route tables and how they should be configured can be found in the AWS documentation for Route Tables.